Trusts

 Serving Clients in New York City and the New York Metropolitan area

-The Grimaldi Yeung Law Group has drafted trusts to help countless clients.
-Our extensive trust practice includes trust management and settling trusts.
+Grimaldi Yeung Law Group has drafted countless Trusts to help clients.
+Our extensive practice includes Trust management and settling Trusts.
 Let us show you how you can use this commonly discussed but often misunderstood legal strategy to protect wealth and benefit your loved ones.

 The Growing Need for Specially Drafted Trusts

-No matter the size of your asset base, a trust can be a critical part of your plan.
+No matter the size of your asset base, a Trust can be a critical part of your plan.
 It allows savings and other assets to be managed during your lifetime – by yourself if you are able and by your designee if you are not.
 It also keeps the assets private and out of court-governed probate after your death.
-Additionally, a trust can be an important tool to do special planning for taxes, for underage heirs and for family members with special needs or disabilities and finally for individual heirs who need help with managing their inheritances or are at financial risk.
+Additionally, a Trust can be a valuable tool to do special planning for taxes, for underage heirs, and for family members with special needs or disabilities.
+It can also be an asset for individual heirs who need help with managing their inheritance or who are at financial risk.

-During this process, we can help you understand some of the buzzwords and phrases you may have heard from friends and relatives.
-Buzz phrases such as “irrevocable trust” and “revocable trust,” among others.
+During this process, we can help you understand some of the buzzwords and phrases you may have heard from friends and relatives, such as “Irrevocable Trust” and “Revocable Trust,” among others.
 We will dispel the myths surrounding these concepts and advise you whether and how they may be helpful to you in your own circumstances.

 Revocable Trust

 A Revocable Trust typically provides that property be managed for the grantor’s benefit.
-In most cases, the grantor retains certain rights over the trust during their lifetime.
-These generally include the right to instruct the trustee to pay over all or any portion of the trust property, as the grantor desires, and the right to change or revoke the trust any time.
+In most cases, the grantor retains certain rights over the Trust during their lifetime.
+These include the right to instruct the trustee to pay over all or any portion of the Trust property, as the grantor desires, and the right to change or revoke the Trust any time.
 The trustee’s powers typically include the right to make discretionary distributions of income and principal to the grantor and, sometimes, to the grantor’s family, if the grantor becomes incapable of managing his or her own affairs.
-If the trust is holding title to the homestead, the trust can direct the trustee to maintain the property for the grantor and grantor’s family to continue to reside in the property called a retained life interest.
+If the Trust is holding title to the homestead, the Trust can direct the trustee to maintain the property for the grantor and grantor’s family to continue to reside in the property.
+This is called a “retained life interest.”
 The grantor can still be responsible for all the costs and expenses of the house.

-When a grantor dies, the trust acts like a Will, and the property is distributed to the beneficiaries as directed by the trust agreement.
+When a grantor dies, the Trust acts like a Will, and the property is distributed to the beneficiaries as directed by the Trust agreement.
 There is no need for a court or probate proceeding.
-The trustee has the power to distribute the trust at the death of the grantor.
+The trustee has the power to distribute the Trust assets at the death of the grantor.

 Advantages of Revocable Trusts vs. Wills